DrakirL/DrakirL.github.io/p10/class/barbarian.md

 In addition, your Rage now lets you roll 3 extra damage dice to choose from.

 ### Level 6: Brutal Ferocity
-When you deal the highest amount of damage possible with a Martial Melee Attack, you roll 1 extra damage die before picking a die to add to the result. <br>
+When you deal the highest amount of damage possible with a Martial Melee Attack, you roll 1 extra damage die and add it to the pool.
+Then, you add one more die from the pool to the result. <br>
-If the new result is the highest amount possible with the new amount of dice, you repeat the process. <br>
+If the new result is the highest amount possible with the new dice pool, you repeat the process. <br>
 *NOTE: This effect works with crits dealing maxed damage and rage letting you pick the best of.
 Though, how do crits work with this exactly?*

 ### Level 7: Subclass Feature